PascalCorpsman/TheCodingTrain/code/142- Rubiks Cube/Readme.md

 # 142 - Rubik's Cube

-Dan implements a rubic cube renderer that is able to rotate the rubic cube on the screen
+Daniel implements a rubic cube renderer that is able to rotate the rubic cube on the screen

 The challange is split up into 3 videos
 - [Part1](https://www.youtube.com/watch?v=9PGfL4t-uqE)